-Let me tell you how you can have high-end steak flavors on a ground beef budget using a delectable marinade and the best meat tenderizer ever!!
+Let me tell you how you can have high-end steak flavors on a ground beef budget using this delectable Balsamic Brown Sugar Beef Marinade and the best meat tenderizers I’ve ever used.

-Summer is all about grilling and enjoying some time outdoors, and what could be better than digging into a perfectly grilled, delicious, tender cut of beef, marinated with the most heavenly sauce… ALL ON A BUDGET???
+Summer is all about grilling and enjoying some time outdoors, and what could be better than digging into a perfectly grilled, delicious, tender cut of beef, marinated with the most heavenly sauce.

 Starting with the Meat

 When talking about steaks (or any cuts of beef, really), the more tender cuts of meat are usually more expensive, and while their flavor is usually very nice, our pocketbooks often dictate the tenderness of the steaks we purchase.

 Tougher cuts of meat are most often the most affordable, but sometimes,… wow.. they are REALLY hard to enjoy because they’re so hard to chew.

 However, the BONUS to tough cuts of meat is that they are typically super flavorful!!